cloudevents/spec/use-cases.md

 lock-in is also caused by differences in the format of event data received within functions.

-OpenEvents' common way of describing event data increases the portability of Functions-as-a-Service.
+CloudEvents' common way of describing event data increases the portability of Functions-as-a-Service.

 ### Improving Development & Testing of Event-Driven/Serverless Architectures